aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icsskeyframesrule/name/_index.md

 ---
 title: ICSSKeyframesRule.Name
 second_title: Aspose.HTML for .NET API Reference
 description: ICSSKeyframesRule Name property.
-The name property of the CSSKeyframeRule interface gets and sets the name of the animation as used by the animation-name property
+This attribute is the name of the keyframes used by the animation-name property
 type: docs
 weight: 20
 url: /net/aspose.html.dom.css/icsskeyframesrule/name/
 ---
 ## ICSSKeyframesRule.Name property

-The name property of the [`CSSKeyframeRule`](../../icsskeyframerule/) interface gets and sets the name of the animation as used by the animation-name property.
+This attribute is the name of the keyframes, used by the ‘animation-name’ property.

 ```csharp
 public string Name { get; }